 Students' Unions

-Although called ‘Green Impact’, it’s not just about planting trees or having top tier recycling.
-Many SUs user our framework to build impactful projects and campaigns around climate justice and equality, curriculum reform, or health and wellbeing, among other campaigns championing the student voice and experience.
+Although called ‘Green Impact’, the programme is not just about planting trees or recycling.
+Many SUs and SAs use our framework to build impactful projects and campaigns around climate justice and equality, curriculum reform, or health and wellbeing, among other campaigns championing the student voice and experience.

-We provide opportunities to partner or network with other Unions and we share good practice through resources and case studies.
-Our goal is for students to graduate from further and higher education equipped to deal with the global challenges we face, and Students’ Unions play a key role in helping students gain the skills, knowledge and experience needed to make this happen.
+We provide opportunities to partner or network with other unions and associations and we share good practice through resources and case studies.
+Our goal is for students to graduate from further and higher education equipped to deal with the global challenges we face, and Students’ Unions and Associations play a key role in helping students gain the skills, knowledge and experience needed to make this happen.

-We created the Green Impact toolkit as a framework for Union staff, Officers and students to collaboratively address key issues. leading on embedding sustainability and social justice across campus, the curriculum, and wider society.
+We created the Green Impact toolkit as a framework for union/association staff, elected officers and students to collaboratively address key issues. leading on embedding sustainability and social justice across campus, the curriculum, and wider society.

 Each participating Union will be given access to the online toolkit, which houses all the actions we’d like SUs to work through during the year.
-If you’re interested in what the actions are before you sign up, you can see an example of the kind of actions we’ll be asking you to take here.
 Unions part of our GISU network will have access to a resource bank to guide, inspire and support them throughout the year.
 If you are a Union that does not partake in GISU, you can email us to request a specific resource.

 Over the months you will be making progress on campus and within your Students’ Union – setting up, embedding and delivering campaigns and initiatives.
 There are a number of ways you can receive support over this period: